URI-CSC/212-spring-2026/assignments/ha-01/readme.md

 ```

 ### Problem 11
 Create a function `to_hostname` that extracts the hostname from a URL string.
 The hostname is the domain name portion of the URL.
 URLs follow the format `protocol://hostname/path?query`, where the protocol (e.g., `http`, `https`, `ftp`, `file`) is followed by `://`, then the hostname, then optionally a path and query string.
-Your function should extract and return only the hostname part.
-For example, for the input URL "`https://www.example.com/path/to/page?query=123`", the function should return "`www.example.com`".
+Your function should extract the hostname from a URL and return it in lowercase.
+For example, for the input URL "`https://WWW.Example.com/path/to/page?query=123`", the function should return "`www.example.com`".
 You can assume the input URL always contains `://` to separate the protocol from the hostname.
 ```c++
 std::string to_hostname(const std::string& url);
 ```